oracle/terraform-provider-oci/website/docs/d/core_compute_image_capability_schemas.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The compute image capability schema [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `image_id` - The OCID of the image associated with this compute image capability schema
-* `schema_data` - The map of each capability name to its ImageCapabilityDescriptor.
+* `schema_data` - A mapping of each capability name to its ImageCapabilityDescriptor.
 	* `default_value` - the default value
 	* `descriptor_type` - The image capability schema descriptor type for the capability
 	* `source` -